 The Center for Global Development Europe (CGD) and the European Centre for Development Policy Management (ECDPM) organised a private roundtable discussion over lunch on Pushing the envelope with the EFSD(+): Fostering additionality in EU external investment, and was held on Monday 25 March from 12:30 to 14:30 at the Maastricht University’s Campus in Brussels (Avenue de Tervueren, 153).

-This event is the first in a series of closed-door meetings organised by CGD and ECDPM providing an informal platform to address key issues related to the European architecture for external investment.
-It will bring together the community of development finance institutions (DFIs), the European Commission, EU member states and other stakeholders in a private and independent setting, to take forward discussions on the ‘additionality’ dimension of the proposed new external investment platform and instruments post-2020.
+This event was the first in a series of closed-door meetings organised by CGD and ECDPM providing an informal platform to address key issues related to the European architecture for external investment.
+It brought together the community of development finance institutions (DFIs), the European Commission, EU member states and other stakeholders in a private and independent setting, to take forward discussions on the ‘additionality’ dimension of the proposed new external investment platform and instruments post-2020.
 In great part, the global financing for development strategy has pinned its hopes on the DFIs to increase investment in capital-scarce, under-served developing country markets.
 But is the EU really adding to the quantity and quality of investment or merely substituting for what DFIs are doing anyway?
 Thus, the exam question for the roundtable discussion is: In designing its new investment framework, how can the EU ensure in a transparent and objective manner that support to DFIs takes them beyond “business as usual” and incentivises them to mobilise investment for under-served markets, with greater sustainable development impact?

-The event is by invitation only.
+The event was by invitation only.